Pima County, TMC offer Pfizer vaccine for those 12 and older starting today

-Pima County and Tucson Medical Center are offering vaccinations for those 12 and older at locations starting today.
+Pima County, Tucson Medical Center and the state of Arizona began offering vaccinations for those 12 and older at multiple locations last week.

-This follows the approval by the Advisory Committee on Immunization Practices on the FDA’s emergency use authorization of Pfizer for children 12-15 on Wednesday.
-The county, which has provided primarily Moderna and Johnson & Johnson, will administer Pfizer beginning Thursday at two locations: TMC’s Udall Park vaccination site and the Canyon del Oro High School mobile clinic.
+This follows the approval by the Advisory Committee on Immunization Practices on the FDA's emergency use authorization of Pfizer for children 12-15 on Wednesday, May 12.
+The county, which has provided primarily Moderna and Johnson & Johnson, began administering Pfizer vaccines last week at two locations: TMC's Udall Park vaccination site and the Foothills Mall clinic.
 The Moderna and Johnson & Johnson vaccines are only approved for those 18 and older.

 "The announcement earlier today is a welcome step in our ongoing battle against COVID-19," said Dr. Theresa Cullen, director of the Pima County Health Department.
 "We have been watching and worrying about young people and the variants of COVID-19 for a few weeks.
 This is an extra and excellent layer of protection to keep them and their loved ones safe."